OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 **Identify open source components and initial view of license(s):**

-Incoming open source components may be indentified by:
+Incoming open source components may be identified by:

 - The development team raising a request (e.g. to review) the proposed incoming open source components in the project.
 - Third-party Software Bill of Material (SBOM) documentation; which should have been shared along with the third-party software or otherwise made available.